dhis2/design-system/principles/color.md

 # Color

-Color is used in DHIS2 to support effective communication.
+Use color to support effective communication.
 DHIS2 applications use color to help the user understand information, feedback and more.
-The colors used in an application should not be chosen based primarily on how they look, but how they convey information and aid understanding.
+The colors used in an application shouldn't be chosen based primarily on how they look, but how they convey information and aid understanding.

-It is important to maintain consistent usage of colors throughout the DHIS2 platform.
+It's important to use colors consistently throughout the DHIS2 platform.
 Globally, color meanings are relative.
-It is not possible to say "red = danger".
-However, using a consistent color palette we can establish that "red **in DHIS2** = danger".
+It's impossible to say "red = danger."
+However, using a consistent color palette it can be established that "red **in DHIS2** = danger."

-Color alone should not be relied upon to communicate effectively.
+Color alone shouldn't be relied upon to communicate effectively.
 Read more about [color accessibility](#accessibility).

-## DHIS2 Color Scale
+## DHIS2 color scale

 ![DHIS2 color scale](../images/color/color-scale.png)

-The DHIS2 color scale contains 7 colors.
+The DHIS2 color scale has 7 colors.
 Each color has 10 shades.
 This color system provides enough colors for all situations.

 Reference: [Color codes and #hex values for the DHIS2 color scale](#color-scale-reference).